 I first came here with my friend Scott in 2005.
-We were on holiday from work and, upon landing in Bangkok, decided the first thing we had to do was figure out how to get out.
+We were on holiday from work, and upon landing in Bangkok, decided the first thing we had to do was figure out how to get out.
 We hated the city.
 It was dirty, crowded, polluted, seedy, and boring.
 We were happy to leave.
-And when I returned to Thailand in 2006, I spent just ten hours in the city before I left for the islands.
+And when I returned to Thailand in 2006, I spent just 10 hours in the city before leaving for the islands.

 As I leave, I can’t help but think about all the things this city has taught me.

 Bangkok taught me that notions about safety are overrated.
-In the West, we are super safety-minded.
+In the West, we’re super safety-minded.
 And if we aren’t, someone will be sure to sue us.
-But here you see little kids driving motorbikes, people running across busy streets, jumping on and off buses, and walking on sidewalks with gaping holes leading into pipes.
+But here you see little kids driving motorbikes and people running across busy streets, jumping on and off buses, and walking on sidewalks with gaping holes leading into pipes.
 Western lawyers would have a field day here.
 But by living here, I’ve learned that safety, while important, is not as important as having a level head.
 Few accidents happen because most people are just conscious of their surroundings and use their heads.

 So are notions about cleanliness.
 Last night, I ate Thai food on the street next to a motorcycle stand.
-The night before I had chicken BBQ made with chicken that clearly had been sitting there for sometime (on ice).
+The night before I had chicken BBQ made with chicken that clearly had been sitting there for some time (on ice).
 The woman who cooks my Pad Thai uses her hands to make it.
 Yet here I sit, still alive.
-They say a lot of the reasons why children develop allergies is because we are so hyper clean that their bodies don’t develop a resistance.
+They say a lot of the reason children develop allergies is because we’re so hyper clean that their bodies don’t develop resistance.
 There’s no talk about peanut allergies and wheat allergies here.
 Our species lasted thousands of years a bit dirty.
 Bangkok taught me that a little dirt never really hurt anyone.

 Living overseas has taught me so much—more than can truly be discussed in one blog post.
 Making it in such a foreign city has helped me get over a lot of my travel fears.
-I am glad I made the decision to stay all that time ago.
-I am also glad I came back in August for one last stint in the City of Angels.
-I’m not sad to leave here though.
+I’m glad I made the decision to stay all that time ago.
+I’m also glad I came back in August for one last stint in the City of Angels.
+I’m not sad to leave here, though.
 I’ll be back again.